How Does Ecommerce Shipping Work?

 After the order is confirmed, the retailer prepares the items for shipping.
 This involves carefully packaging the products to ensure safe transportation.
 Fragile items may require additional padding or protective materials.

-Related Article: How to Begin an Ecommerce Business
+Related Article: How to Retain Customers in Ecommerce

 Each package is then labeled with the customer’s shipping address, as well as a unique tracking number.
 This number allows both the retailer and the customer to track the package throughout its journey.